Is It Allergies or a Cold?

 - Symptoms include itchy eyes, rashes or wheezing

 - Symptoms last longer than 10 days (with no fever)

 - Symptoms worsen during certain times of year, after being outside or when leaving windows open

 - You notice “allergy shiners” (dark undereye circles)

 Get to the Bottom of What’s Causing Your Congestion

-It can be tough to figure out what’s causing your symptoms.
-If you’re experiencing symptoms related to the common cold or allergies, and they’re interfering with your daily life or you have a fever, call your primary care provider or visit an AdventHealth Centra Care urgent care location near you.
-A quick exam or allergy test can give you an accurate diagnosis — and answers — so you can get one the road to recovery.
+Since many seniors frequently have co-existing conditions and may take multiple medications, it can sometimes be tough to figure out what’s causing your symptoms and how to treat them.
+If you’re experiencing symptoms related to the common cold or allergies, and they’re interfering with your daily life or you have a fever, call your primary care provider to discuss options that will help give you some relief.